 Imagine a buffet line-up filled with delicious and not-so-delicious items.
 You know exactly what you want and pile those high on your plate, while whisking past the less attractive dishes (goodbye salads, hello steak).

-In a similar fashion, modular ERP software lets you choose only the software modules relevant to your business.
+In a similar fashion, a modular ERP software solution lets you choose only the software modules relevant to your business.
 For example, if you’re in a purely services business, an Inventory Control module adds little value – if not, none at all – to your organisation.

 However, here’s where the analogy ends.
 Unlike a buffet where you pay for everything in sight, modular ERP software lets you pay only for what you need – not any unnecessary extras.
-So if that Inventory Control module has no bearing on your business, you can give it a miss and save on investment costs.
+So, if that Inventory Control module has no bearing on your business, you can give it a miss and save on investment costs.

 2. You Get Potentially Lower Setup Costs and Learning Curve